cthierst/marital_status_politics_gss_analysis/README.md

-# GSS Marriage Politics Analysis
+# Cathing Up With Republicans: Democratic Marriage Rates Are on the Rise

+## An Analysis of 2014-2021 U.S. General Social Survey Data

 ## Overview